RemyKroese/GenEC/docs/workflows/basic.md

 ## Context

-### What is it
 The Basic Workflow is GenEC's interactive mode that guides users through configuration setup via command-line prompts.
-It's designed for first-time users, ad-hoc analysis, and situations where you want to experiment with different settings before saving them as presets.

-### How does it work
-The Basic Workflow operates through a step-by-step interactive process:

-1. **Command execution**: Run `uv run python GenEC/main.py basic --source <file>` with required source file
-2. **Interactive prompts**: GenEC presents a series of configuration questions in logical order
-3. **Real-time validation**: Each input is validated immediately with helpful error messages and retry prompts
-4. **Configuration building**: Responses are compiled into a complete configuration object
-5. **Execution**: GenEC processes the files using the configured settings
-6. **Optional saving**: After successful execution, users can save the configuration as a preset for future use

-**Implementation details to be aware of:**
-- Uses the `BasicWorkflow` class registered via the registry pattern (`@register_workflow("basic")`)
-- Leverages input strategies (`get_input_strategy()`) for filter-specific prompts
-- Configuration is built incrementally using the `ConfigManager.set_config()` method
-- All user prompts are centralized in `prompts.py` with Rich formatting for consistency
-- Supports both extract-only and extract-and-compare modes based on whether reference file is provided
-- Configuration validation occurs at each step to prevent invalid combinations
+Unlike the preset workflows where configuration is defined in YAML files, the Basic Workflow walks you through each configuration decision step-by-step, making it ideal for learning GenEC's capabilities and experimenting with different settings.

+When you run the Basic Workflow, GenEC will ask you a series of questions about how you want to extract data from your files.
+You'll choose what type of text filter to use (regex patterns, positional extraction, or multi-stage filtering), define how your text should be divided into processable chunks, and specify the exact patterns or positions for data extraction.
+The workflow validates your inputs in real-time, providing helpful error messages and allowing you to retry if something doesn't work as expected.

 ### When to use
-The Basic Workflow is optimal for:
-- **First-time users** learning GenEC's capabilities and understanding available options
+- **First-time users**
-- **Experimental analysis** where you want to test different filter types and settings
+- **Experimental analysis**
-- **One-off tasks** that don't require automation or repeatability
+- **One-off tasks**
-- **Configuration development** before creating reusable preset files
-- **Training scenarios** where understanding the full configuration process is valuable
+- **Preset creation**

+When using the same parameters repeatedly in the basic workflow, considering creating a [preset](preset.md) instead.

 ## How to use